Child, Health & Social Care (Healthcare Route)

 This course is designed for those who wish to pursue a career in health care, and will provide students with a firm understanding of the expectations and values involved in care roles, including nursing.

 The course introduces a variety of care professions across statutory, voluntary and private settings, and will enable you to better understand the complexities of delivering effective care to a variety of service users.
-The course will effectively prepare students to successfully progress towards further study or employment.
+The course will prepare students to successfully progress towards further study or employment.

 What you will experience